aceliwang/potatopsych/Practice - PsychScene Videos.md

 - Psychosocial functioning: stressors leading to adjustment issues
 - Evidence for morbidity: hyperarousal, social withdrawal, depression

 ### MEQ 2.4 During your assessment, you found no psychiatric diagnosis.
 He states that his wife has been busy with her work and his two teenage sons that are not interested in cultural activity which he finds very frustrating.
 Outline your management plan.
+(4-6 marks)

 ```
 - Structure for management